 Embarking on an arts degree opens a whole world of potential for what you can study.
 Of course, whichever direction you choose you’ll be well versed in research, critical thinking and constructing original and compelling arguments.
 But what your study focuses on – well, that’s up to you.
 You can follow your passion.

-Let’s take the Bachelor of Arts at Charles Sturt University as an example.
+Let’s take the Bachelor of Arts (with specialisations) at Charles Sturt University as an example.
 You can construct a program of study that’s as individual as your ideas.
 You can combine a major with several minors to provide a territory of investigation that’s all your own.
 Majors include:

 Your minors could include Art History, Children’s Literature, Economics, Indigenous Studies, Islamic Studies, Justice Studies, Language and Culture, Mathematics and Theology.